Why motivation isn’t enough

 5) Shape your environment

-Environment design is about visibility and reducing friction.
+Environment design is about setting things up so the right choice is easier to make..
 You do not need a perfect setup.
 A few small changes can make the habit easier to begin:

 Keep washed greens or cut fruit at eye level in the fridge so you see them first.